-He is devoted to promoting design industry development and education.
-He served as President 2017-2019 of the International Federation of Interior Architects/Designers (IFI).
-He is currently the Executive Deputy of Development Committee of China National Interior Decoration Association (中國室內裝飾協會) and the Director of Hong Kong Design Centre.
-In 2014, he joined hands with interior designers from Mainland, Hong Kong and Taiwan to establish "C Foundation" (創基金) to foster development of the design industry in China.
+Mr. Leung has been committed to giving back to the design industry and community.
+He served as the President of the International Federation of Interior Architects/Designers (IFI) from 2017 to 2020, being the first Chinese President in IFI history.
+He has been appointed as the Executive Director of Design Professional Committee of China National Interior Decoration Association (CIDA) since 2013, the Board of Directors of Hong Kong Design Centre since 2016, Chairman of Design, Marketing and Licensing Service Advisory Committee of Hong Kong Trade Development Council and a member of HKSAR Trade and Industry Advisory Board since 2018.
+In 2014, Mr. Leung joined hands with interior designers from the Mainland, Hong Kong and Taiwan to establish "C Foundation" to foster development of the design industry and education in China.

-Ms. Chan Siu Wan (陳小雲), aged 64, graduated from the University of Hong Kong with a degree of Bachelor of Arts (Architectural Studies).
+Ms. Chan Siu Wan (陳小雲), aged 65, graduated from the University of Hong Kong with a degree of Bachelor of Arts (Architectural Studies).
 Thereafter she obtained a degree of Bachelor of Architecture from the University of Hong Kong.
 With the enactment of the Architects Registration Ordinance 1990 (Cap 408, Laws of Hong Kong) (the "Ordinance"), she registered as an architect in Hong Kong under the provisions of the Ordinance in January 1991.